Ryan Buus, P.T., D.P.T.

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

-As a resident, you spend the majority of your time at Mayo Clinic Sports Medicine in the Dan Abraham Healthy Living Center in Rochester, Minnesota.
+As a resident in Rochester, you spend the majority of your time at Mayo Clinic Sports Medicine in the Dan Abraham Healthy Living Center in Rochester, Minnesota.

 Mayo Clinic School of Health Sciences uses these evaluative tools: